Editor’s note: The article has been updated with comments from speakers at the rally.

 Asked by host Cherri Gregg if she was making a strategic decision not to pick a fight with the Trump administration, the mayor said, “You could look at it, Cherri, like that.”

-Given her position, it remains to be seen how much support Brooks and Landau will find for their bills from Council President Kenyatta Johnson, a close Parker ally, and other council members, and whether the mayor would sign the legislation.
+Given her stance, it remains to be seen whether the legislation wins support from Council President Kenyatta Johnson, a close Parker ally, and enough other council members to ensure its passage, and whether the mayor would sign the legislation.

-Parker’s office declined to comment, saying that officials had not yet seen the legislation.
+Parker’s office declined to comment, saying that city officials had not yet seen the bills.
 A spokesperson noted that two mayoral executive orders restricting cooperation with ICE remain in effect.

 Banning masks and cooperation